cleanlab/cleanlab/DEVELOPMENT.md

 ## Code style

 cleanlab follows the [Black](https://black.readthedocs.io/) code style.
-This is enforced by CI, so please format your code before submitting a pull request.
+This is enforced by CI, so please format your code by invoking `black` before submitting a pull request.

+Please do not use `import *` in any files, instead you should always import the specific functions that you need from a module.

 ### Pre-commit hook